silentbicycle/guff/README.md

 ## Input format

-guff reads a stream of lines of floating point numbers, seperated by a single character:
+guff reads a stream of lines of floating point numbers, separated by a single character:

     1 2.0 3